 While stocks tend to generate good returns over a period of 7-10 years, based on your investment horizon, you can choose stocks that tend to offer reasonable returns.

 You don’t have to be an expert but know the basics of stock investments.
 This includes a few fundamental parameters of a company including revenue, profit, debt profile, margin and future growth prospects.
 Its area of operations also plays a vital role.
-Additionally, it helps you check the company’s track record on dividend payment.
-Check the stock price performance in the past year few years – whether there is a steady increase or the prices had been volatile.
+Additionally, it helps you check the company’s track record on dividend payments.
+Check the stock price performance in the past year few years – whether there is a steady increase of the prices had been volatile.
 This could tell about your future returns from the same.

 While saving money might seem like a major roadblock, it is much easier than you think.
 All you need to do is start.
 Create a budget for your monthly expenses and factor in a fixed amount that you will save.
 Even if you can save Rs.500/1000 per month, over time, it will help you invest.